by Dee Ann Miller (updated August, 2015)

 She believed, like all of us who have ever made reports to any denomination, that people recognized by the denomination as authorities, would understand her requests.
 She believed they could and would immediately take action to protect others who could be harmed.
 It was a selfless act.
 Taking action looked to Brown like a logical and relatively simple task for people in authority, people who were far more powerful than a local church, as Brown understood it.
 She wanted the BGCT to provide guidance to Farmers Branch, guidance that she expected would be designed to benefit survivors and protect others.
 She had a right, as all survivors do, to expect openness and gratitude for her concerns.

-When Brown met with leaders of the BGCT four months later, she still believed that there was a possibility of being heard.
-However, she was not nearly as hopeful because of a threatening letter sent to her in August from Stephen Wakefield, ironically the attorney for both, the First Baptist Church of Farmers Branch, Texas AND the BGCT.
-Wakefield suggested that the church might seek “recourse” against Brown if she pursued in trying to expose the abuse and shocking collusion experienced more than a quarter of a century earlier, when she was a teenage girl at the First Baptist Church of Farmers Branch.
+When Brown met with leaders of the BGCT four months later, she still was hopeful of being heard.
+However, her spirits were dampened as we discussed her upcoming meeting.
+For she'd received a threatening letter a few months earlier.
+It was from Stephen Wakefield, ironically the attorney for both, the First Baptist Church of Farmers Branch, Texas AND the BGCT.
+Wakefield suggested that the church might seek "recourse" against Brown if she pursued in trying to expose the abuse and shocking collusion experienced more than a quarter of a century earlier, when she was a teenage girl at the First Baptist Church of Farmers Branch.
 This tactic of extreme collusion and re-victimization left Brown with the same shock experienced by Roman Catholic survivors.
 Amazingly, she found the courage and strength, now with the help of her attorney Curt Cukjati, to persist.
 This Baptist story reverberates the Catholic stories again--in virtually every case, survivors were forced to turn to attorneys when the attorneys for the institutional churches began using strong-arm tactics!

 Tommy Gilmore was the youth and education minister who the leaders at Farmers Branch now admit was the reported abuser.
 Brown's first report was actually made in 1969 to the church's music minister, James A. Moore.
 Her revelation had come as she broke down crying during a piano lesson with Moore.